Math scholarships for women in the US

 It hurts to know (see what I did there?) that only 28% of people working in science fields are women.
 The Hertz Foundation has set up a fellowship program to assist women in this barrier to entry into advanced STEM qualifications.

 The cherry on top of this fellowship is the ongoing support awardees receive.
-The Herts foundation offers mentorship, symposia, workshops and a community of other scientist and mathematicians from all over the world.
+The Herts Foundation offers mentorship, symposia, workshops, and a community of other scientists and mathematicians from all over the world.

 Other eligibility criteria are: